Vityaz (ATV)

-The Vityaz DT-30 is a multi-purpose articulated tracked carrier developed in the Soviet Union.
+The Vityaz DT is a family of multi-purpose articulated tracked carrier developed in the Soviet Union.
 It was designed to carry heavy loads in difficult terrain like swamps, sand and snow in extreme weather conditions.

 History

 By the early 1960s, the Soviet Union's increased need for a more advanced ATV was becoming obvious as the single-unit tracked snow and swamp-going vehicles in operation at that time could not carry payloads in excess of 5 t.
 To fill the need for such vehicles, a specialized design bureau was established with the task of developing articulated tracked vehicles.
 Also a military vehicle able to operate on USSR northern borders was deemed necessary.

 In February 1971 the first two ATVs, designated DT-LP and DT-L, were produced for the State trials.
 Three types operational today (DT-10P, DT-20P and DT-30 ATVs) entered service in 1980s.
 In 1982, the Ishimbai Transport Machine-Building Plant (Ishimbaitransmash) assimilated the series production and turned out the first batch of the DT-10P ATVs.

 In late 1981, trials of the DT-30P and DT-30 two-unit ATVs were completed.
 These trials were carried out in severe weather and terrain conditions in various military districts and demonstrated that the vehicles possessed high cross-country ability and load-carrying capacity and could be used effectively to transport military hardware and non-military equipment in severe climatic conditions of the northern part of Russia, in Siberia, and Far East, as well as in the desert.
 Eventually their performance was found superior to demands, as they outperformed all Russian-made and foreign vehicles of this class.

 An intensive research and development program continued up to 1985, creating standardised series comprising: